 World War 2 Surrender Collection Recognized!

-Today, September 2, 2013, 68 years after the surrender ceremony with Japan, our collection was featured on the front page of the Las Vegas Review Journal!
+Today, September 2, 2013, 68 years after the surrender ceremony with Japan, our World War 2 Collection was featured on the front page of the Las Vegas Review Journal!
 What an exciting day!
 Our family is extremely honored and proud of the items on display at the USS Missouri!

 Christopher Nichols, left, grandson of Cox.
 Frank Orban, and Pam Nichols, daughter of Orban, look over some of the memorabilia left to them from the historic signing of the treaty that ended WWII from the USS Missouri in their home in Henderson.
 (Jason Bean/Las Vegas Review-Journal)